-There are two main components you’ll want to keep an eye for when it comes to the best camping chair for your bad back:
+There are two main components you’ll want to keep an eye for when it comes to the camping chair for your bad back:

 The lumbar region is what’s referred to as the lower back.
 Any injury or pain in this area can affect the muscles, nerves, or the discs.
-This is why the best camping chairs for bad backs often add extra cushioning in this area.
+This is why camping chairs for bad backs often add extra cushioning in this area.

 The Strongback Elite chair is just one example of this.

 Extra padding leaves you feeling better supported and comfortable.
 A good option for this includes the AmazonBasics Padded option, as it offers padding throughout the entire chair portion.